Human Resources Strategy for Research (HRS4R)

 • appointment of a Focus Group of Researchers, chaired by the Vice Rector for Quality, Welfare and Equal Opportunities, to analyze the results of the survey and provide suggestions for future actions;

-• appointment of an Administrative Working Group for the analysis of the policies and practices in use;
+• appointment of an Administrative Working Group to analyze current regulations, policies and practices;

-• presentation of the results of the gap analysis and the proposals for action to the Steering Board – which is also chaired by the Vice Rector for Quality, Welfare and Equal Opportunities.
+• presentation of the results of the gap analysis and proposals for action to the HRS4R Steering Board and approval by the University's governing bodies.

 For further information, to make comments or contributions please write to